HTC One X: Audio

 The device comes with a Beats Audio equalizer.
-While the One X typically includes a set of Beats by Dr. Dre headphones, the device only comes with a standard set of white headphones in the UK, Sweden, Germany, Singapore and Saudi Arabia.
-In Canada on Rogers and the United States on AT&T, the standard retail packaging does not include any headset.
+While the One X typically includes a set of Beats by Dr. Dre headphones, the device only comes with a standard set of white headphones in the UK, Sweden, Germany, Singapore, and Saudi Arabia.
+In Canada on Rogers and the United States on AT&T, the standard retail packaging does not include a headset.
 In Australia, the device includes a set of color-matched HTC-branded headphones.

 Camera

 The rear-facing camera has an 8-megapixel back-illuminated sensor with a maximum aperture of f/2, autofocus, an LED flash dubbed HTC Smart Flash with three levels of brightness (determined by distance from the subject), and a dedicated imaging chip.
 With a startup time of 0.7 seconds and 0.2 seconds per shot, it beats even the Samsung Galaxy Nexus in camera speed.
 The camera can record 1080p video at 24 frames per second and 10 megabit/s in h.264 with the baseline profile, with stereo audio.
 The flashlight can be toggled during recording.
 It can take four photos per second while recording video.
 It also has slow motion video capture and playback (768 × 432 pixels) at an unspecified sensor frame rate.
 The output video is measured at a third of real-time speed.
 Shooting modes include High Dynamic Range (HDR) and panorama.

 The One X does not feature a physical_camera_button.

 The front-facing camera has a resolution of 1.3 megapixels.
 It is capable of 720p, 30 frames per second recording at 5 megabits/s, also in h.264 baseline.

 The image processor is HTC's ImageChip, a part used in common with other devices in the HTC One series (2012 models like the HTC One S and One V).
 According to HTC, ImageChip removes noise, balances color, and extends depth of field.
 The software is HTC's ImageSense.